Loudness Normalization: The Future of File-Based Playback

 c) Line or digital outputs and wireless connections on mobile players, media systems and personal computers.

-When placing a mobile device in a docking station, the audio will often be played via a separate digital or analog line output.
+When a mobile device is placed in a docking station, audio is often played via a separate digital or analog line output.
 This output is connected to an amplifier, which features its own volume control that serves as the primary volume control for the sound system.

-NORM-L has no advantage here, and we advise using a fixed target level of, preferably, −23 LUFS (based on the EBU Tech Doc 3344).
+NORM-L offers no advantage here, and we advise using a fixed target level of −23 LUFS, preferably (based on EBU Tech Doc 3344).

-Another advantage is that when switching to modern AV systems that operate at the same target level, the user will not experience any loudness jump.
+Another advantage is that when switching to modern AV systems operating at the same target level, the user will not experience a loudness jump.

 d) Hearing Loss Protection in the Euro zone.